 Do you have to peel them?

-As long as you wash the fruit thoroughly, you can skip peeling them.
 Some people feel that the skins can impart a slight bitter flavor, but for me itʻs more of a textural issue.
 (Large pieces of the skin tend to roll up into tight little sticks when cooked.)
 Here are more details on how to easily peel tomatoes.

 Of course you’ll want to consider the source of your tomatoes.
 If they’re from your garden and free of toxic pesticides, you’ll likely feel safe using the fruit skin and all.
 Commercially produced crops that are sprayed with harsh pesticides might make you think twice about eating the skin.